-- There are two technical phrases in there – ‘custom formula field’ and ‘Contact object’ As a user, I most likely don’t know what an object is, and I certainly don’t know what a custom formula field is!
+- There are two technical phrases – ‘custom formula field’ and ‘Contact object’.
+The average user won’t know what an object nor what a custom formula field is!

-Here’s a checklist to follow when communicating with your users:
+Follow this checklist when communicating with your users:

-Tip 3: Make a Salesforce Admin Chatter Group (or two!)
+Tip 3: Make a Salesforce Slack Channel or Chatter Group

-By creating a Chatter group, you create a method for important news and announcements to be delivered directly via Salesforce.
-You also give your users an immediate and easy way to contact you for assistance, directly on the record where they need help.
+By creating a Slack Channel or Chatter group, open up two-way communication.
+Important announcements can be delivered directly, and users have immediate way to contact you for assistance, directly on the record where they need help.

-If you have a team of Salesforce Admins, Junior Admins, or Developers, an Admins Chatter group can be very helpful.
+If you have a team of Salesforce Admins, junior Admins, or Developers, a private Slack channel or Chatter group can be very helpful.

 Tip 4: Make a Salesforce News Homepage Component

-But let’s be brutally honest here – it’s almost as easy to ignore Chatter as it is to ignore an email.
+But let’s be brutally honest here – it’s almost as easy to ignore Chatter or Slack as it is to ignore an email.

-Tip 5: Default Text values and Help Bubbles
+Tip 5: Default Text Values and Help Tooltips

 Tip 6: Formula Fields

-Formula fields aren’t just for pulling data from one record to another, or calculating discounts!
-Sometimes you need to display some text for your users, that will never change and shouldn’t be edited.
-This is especially true if you have an org with a lot of new users, or frequent turnover, or some critical tribal knowledge.
-In this scenario, my call center team is located in a different time zone than my customer.
-I could put this information in a Help Bubble, but then I’d be relying on the end user to hover over that bubble, and read the info, making it more likely to be missed.
+In this example, my call center team is located in a different time zone to the customer.
+While I could put this information into a help tooltip, I’d then be relying on the users to hover and read the info.
 By creating a formula field, I can display this information right near the phone number, without requiring extra steps by the user.

-- Be consistent: Once you’ve found which methods of communication stick better with your usr audience, update those channels as part of a routine.
-Post to your chatter group, update your home page component, and go ahead and send that email.
+- Be consistent: Once you’ve found which methods of communication stick better with your audience, update those channels as part of a routine.
+Post to your Chatter group, Slack channel, update your home page component, and go ahead and send that email.
 Use your time wisely though, and send the same message on each format.

-- Know your target audience: If your update only applies to a specific group of people, send it to those people only.
-Don’t spam your busy sales team with updates the support team needs to close tickets faster.
+- Know your target audience: If the update only applies to a specific group of people, send it to those people only.
+Don’t spam your busy sales team with updates the support team needs!

 In short, there’s really no such thing as “too much” communication with your users.
-By providing detailed communication in a variety of formats, you provide your users with the tools and resources they need to be as successful as possible in your org.
-Give these tips a go, you may find a few stick better with your user audience than others.
+By providing detailed communication in a variety of formats, you provide your users with the tools and resources they need to be as successful.
+Give these tips a go – you may find a few stick better with your user audience than others.